nbrandes/Waavform/README.md

 `control: Color`- play/stop button tint color

-`category: AVAudioSession.Category` - category used for the audio session
+`category: AVAudioSession.Category` - category used for the session

 `showTransport: Bool` - show or hide the play/stop controls

 `showScroll: Bool` - show or hide the linear/scroll control

+`viewOnLoad: ViewType` - which view to display initially (.linear / .scroll)

 ## Example